HansiFED/HansiFED/README.md

 ## 🎯 Current Mission:
-- Currently I'm diving deeper into Frameworks, tools and technologies, which will allow me to add more tools to my skillset so that I can do my work more efficiently, quicker and tidier for a more polished result.
+- Currently I'm diving deeper into Fullstack, Framework tools and technologies, which will allow me to add more tools to my skillset so that I can do my work more efficiently, quicker and tidier for a more polished result.
 It also helps me learn new and exciting things.

 ## My Toolbox: